Learn more about alcohol addiction treatment at Delta Medical Center in Memphis, TN

 Alcohol abuse is a significant problem for many individuals in today’s society.
 This is partially because alcohol is a part of normal life for many people; it’s legal and considered acceptable to use.
 The majority of people who drink do so socially, however for some, the ability to limit their drinking can become a problem.
 Alcohol is used frequently as a means to relax and can become a coping strategy for dealing with life stress, which can be a route to addiction.

 While treatment for alcohol abuse is often thought to be relegated to support groups, a number of effective treatment options have been developed in the past decade.
-These treatments help the individual learn to handle stress properly, use problem solving skills to cope with difficult situations, and learn ways to repair or build relationships and social support networks.
+These treatments help the individual learn to handle stress properly, use problem-solving skills to cope with difficult situations, and learn ways to repair or build relationships and social support networks.
 These strategies recognize that while sobriety is an obvious goal, the problems don’t end there.
 People with alcoholism experience many negative consequences that far outlast the addiction.
 These techniques understand that each individual with alcohol-related problems has unique needs for treatment.

-At Delta we know how difficult it is to decide to seek inpatient treatment for your alcohol abuse.
+At Delta, we know how difficult it is to decide to seek an inpatient rehab center for your alcohol abuse.
 Perhaps you worry there may be a stigma associated with your disorder, and that others might judge you.
 Our trained staff have experience helping people fight their addiction and determining the best ways to handle any concerns you have.
 Most people find that the problems that most concern them can be easily handled with the proper skills and approaches.
 One of the benefits of inpatient care is that in addition to learning skills for future problems, you have the opportunity to practice these new skills before using them in real life.

 We are also experienced in treating common co-occurring disorders including depression, anxiety, interpersonal problems, and occupational problems, as well as improving life skills.
 It’s our goal to treat your symptoms and provide you with the skills to enhance your quality of life.

 We believe that no matter what the primary problem is, the best treatment is providing comprehensive care for the entire person and their loved ones.
-We use a systems-approach that focuses on treating your needs and incorporates your strengths into your treatment and recovery.
+We use a systems approach that focuses on treating your needs and incorporates your strengths into your treatment and recovery.
 We know how critical the support from your family and loved ones can be during recovery, so we work hard to include them in your recovery.
 Our unique integration of medical and behavioral health services offers the most comprehensive treatment available for alcohol addiction.

 We are strong advocates of comprehensive evaluation services prior to initiation of treatment.
 Many times, there are additional underlying problems that are contributing to alcoholism.
 We continue to assess your situation throughout your stay to ensure that we are helping you recover from all issues you may be struggling with.
 After your evaluation, your treatment team will work with you to create an individualized treatment plan that includes all of your needs.

-Medication Evaluation and Medical Monitoring: At Delta we understand that many people struggling with alcohol abuse may have co-occurring mental illnesses or medical conditions.
+Medication Evaluation and Medical Monitoring: At Delta, we understand that many people struggling with alcohol abuse may have co-occurring mental illnesses or medical conditions.
 If it is determined that you have co-occurring medical conditions, you’ll have the benefit of medical management under the same roof.

 Family therapy: We include family members in many aspects of treatment throughout your stay and offer family therapy sessions to best allow you to educate your loved ones about alcoholism and your recovery process.